 Reading underpins the school day in a variety of ways.
 Reading is embedded into all areas of our curriculum and classes are read to daily by their teacher, with opportunities for other adults to share books they love with each class.
 They are also given opportunities to enjoy the book corners and read a variety of books independently as well as regular visits to the local library and librarian assemblies in school.
 From Early Years through to Year 6, teachers prioritise reading comprehension skills through small group work to ensure talk for learning, discussion and reflection opportunities are used effectively.
 Progression across the year groups is both in terms of difficulty of word decoding in a text and the complexity of character and plot.
 Importantly, small group discussion enables those with SEND or EAL to access more challenging texts and fulfil their potential as learners.

-In order to support the development of writing, children are exposed to high-quality texts and are taught through a Power of Reading approach.
-Power of Reading is an immersive teaching method which provides access strategies for all children including SEND.
-It enables children to explore a particular topic, cross-curricular links are strong, and it provides opportunities for speaking and listening before writing through activities such as role play.
-During the writing stage, children are encouraged to plan, develop and edit their writing, taking pride in the creative process.
-Mistakes are celebrated and create discussion points between teacher and pupil, and between peers.
+In order to support the development of writing, we have created a book -centred approach which ensures that the children are exposed to a variety of high-quality texts, genres and a range of vocabulary.
+We use a combination of Power of Reading and Talk for Writing teaching approaches to explore topics and genres.
+We follow a three-stage writing cycle which involves the imitation of a model text, an innovation stage with many shared writing opportunities before ending with the independent application stage.
+We allow children to explore a particular book while providing many opportunities for speaking and listening before writing.
+During the writing stage, children are encouraged to plan, develop and make editions and revisions to their writing, taking pride in the creative process.
 Sheringdale strives for all children to leave primary school as confident and articulate learners, with a deep knowledge and understanding of audience and purpose in their writing across many genres.